Updated March 2021

 Interesting story.
 Not at all what I thought it would be but I’d definitely recommend it.
 A good one for post-read discussion.

 Katie Fforde is one of my newly discovered authors and I’m delighted to find a huge back catalogue to work through.
 Thyme Out was written in 2000 so it is most amusing to find the early mentions of mobile phones and people still reading maps to find places.
 A wonderful story of the relationship between the old (Kitty) and young (Perdita) and the scoundrel that was Perdita’s ex-husband Lucas.
 I really enjoyed this.

-I hope you check out some of my suggestions.
+I hope you check out some of my suggestions for chick lit and women’s fiction novels that have been published in the last two decades.
 Please let me know what you think of any of these titles or if you’ve got some of your own that you’d like to share in the comments box below.

 You may also like to read:

 Or maybe check out some of my “Author Spotlights”.

 Twitter @kathleenwhyman1 @HeraBooks @JillMansell @KinsellaSophie @Novelicious @jennycolgan @millyjohnson @JaneGreen @jojomoyes @freya_north @thiscarmenreid @KatieFforde @osborne_bella @Sharilow @PortiaMacIntosh @inkstainsclaire